Steven Wayne Ratzer

 - Born September 9, 1953 in Paterson, NJ USA

 In his senior year of high school, Steve Ratzer was selected to New York's All-City Baseball Team.
+He was on Team USA in the 1973 Intercontinental Cup, taking Bronze.
 After college in 1975, he signed with the Montreal Expos as a free agent.
 Steve's career was delayed - en route to reporting to Lethbridge, AB, he heard that his father had died from a heart attack.
 Returning home to sit shiva, Ratzer then went to Lethbridge and more than caught up in playing time, appearing in 30 games to tie for the Pioneer League lead.
 In 24 relief appearances and 6 starts, Ratzer was 3-4 with five saves and a 2.33 ERA, third in the league in ERA and second in saves.

 Advanced to the West Palm Beach Expos in 1976, Steve went 8-8 with 5 saves and a 3.42 ERA in 57 games (1 start).
 He walked only 19 batters in 100 innings of work.
 He tied for the Florida State League lead in games pitched.
 He was 3-3, 2.77 with 5 saves in 15 outings for West Palm Beach in 1977, then went 3-6 with 3 saves and a 1.48 ERA in 27 games for the Quebec Metros but allowed 11 runs in 9 innings in two starts in his AAA debut with the Denver Bears.
 He did pick up a win in the post-season, when Denver took the American Association title from the Omaha Royals 4 games to 2.